Planning Your Equine Fence the Right Way

 The perimeter you put on your property also plays a big role in presentation, so you need to consider how it looks.
 Whenever you invest in your property, consider how it might impact resale value several years (or even decades) later.

-When establishing a fence plan, this means thinking about the practical needs of each fence line.
+When establishing an equine fence plan, means thinking about the practical needs of each fence line.
 Different areas of your property may need different types of fencing, but it all needs to look cohesive.
 You don’t want to end up with uneven posting, or materials that look mismatched.
 Choosing materials that work across a variety of applications is a great way to mitigate a patchwork look to your fencing.

 Always remember that the core purpose for your fencing is protecting your livestock, so a good fencing plan isn’t complete without answering some critical questions about the horses that will be living on the property.
 For instance, how many horses do you plan to house?
 Do you plan to turn them out to pasture together or one at a time?
 These sorts of considerations impact your paddock sizes, which can completely change your fencing strategy.